otterbox901/FIX_parser/README.md

 | `powersave` governor (clock ~0.9 GHz)      | ~1.0–1.8 ms                 |

-While on the `powersave` governor the clock sits near its floor (~0.9 GHz on this machine), which makes the *same binary* appear ~4–5x slower — the "regression" from 0.22 ms to ~1 ms was entirely frequency scaling.
+While on the `powersave` governor the clock sits near its floor (~0.9 GHz on this machine), which makes the *same binary* appear ~4–5x slower, the regression from 0.22 ms to ~1 ms was entirely frequency scaling.
 Restoring the `performance` governor returned the original ~0.2 ms:

 ```sh
 sudo cpupower frequency-set -g performance